12 Wound Care Supplies Every Medical Practice Must Have

 - Athletic tape

 - Surgical tape

 - Waterproof tape

 Due to the variety of medical tapes currently available and their targeted applications, it’s a good idea to keep some of each type among your wound care supplies.

 3. Non-Woven Sponges

-Non-woven sponges are comprised of tightly pressed, polyester and/or rayon fibers.
-These sponges are thicker and more durable than woven sponges, which makes them ideal for scrubbing and protecting wounds.
+Non-woven sponges are comprised of tightly pressed cotton or polyester and/or rayon fibers.
+These sponges are thicker and more durable than woven sponges, which makes them ideal for protecting wounds.
 Non-woven sponges leave minimal lint in a wound when they’re removed, making them a great option for packing open wounds and promoting optimal healing.